z3by/ahmadmostafa.com/_posts/build-better-search-in-vuepress-site.md

 - [Moments.js](https://momentjs.com/)
 - ...

-I submitted one site but they rejected it, but if you were lucky you can add it to your site by following The official documentation [here :wave:](https://vuepress.vuejs.org/theme/default-theme-config.html#algolia-docsearch)
+I submitted one site but they rejected it, but if you were lucky you can add it to your site by following the official documentation [here :wave:](https://vuepress.vuejs.org/theme/default-theme-config.html#algolia-docsearch)

 ## Using Google custom search engine